cnjoku1/Azure_IAM_Project-/README.md

 - HRUser was disabled to simulate a proper offboarding process (leaver phase).
 - FinanceUser was removed from the IT group to represent access revocation and enforemnet of the least privilege principle.
 - These actions ensured that IAM activities like provisioning, access reviews, and deprovisioning were tracked, reported, and aligned with governance best practices.
-  By visualizing these steps through KPI metrics and dashboards, this project illustrates how Identity and Access Management (IAM) not only protects systems but also builds trust, transparency, and compliance radiness within an organization**.
+  By visualizing these steps through KPI metrics and dashboards, this project illustrates how Identity and Access Management (IAM) not only protects systems but also builds trust, transparency, and compliance radiness within an organization.